There’s no going back – how DevOps is permanently changing rail IT

 Article: There’s no going back – how DevOps is permanently changing rail IT

 06/2021 – Delivering faster and better results, it's no wonder that the DevOps methodology is being used more and more in the DB Group.
-And nowadays, DevOps is about much more than just software development and operations.

 If you mention an update or new feature in IT circles, you will often hear the jokey comment “Never change a running system.”
 In other words, if a system works, leave well alone.
 Stephan Pflume from the CIO organisational unit of the Group has a completely different take on this: “Ever run a changing system – because high-velocity change is a key component of the DevOps concept.”
 The term “DevOps” was coined as a combination of “development” and “IT operations”.
 Until the first DevOps projects were completed at Deutsche Bahn four years ago, a clear boundary existed between development and operations, and IT projects were implemented based on the following model: definition of requirements by the client, software design and implementation, and eventual delivery of the finished product.
 Another group was then responsible for operating the software.